-The second, four movement Sonata No.2 (Spirits of Our Age II), was inspired by the painting 'Christ Carrying the Cross' - Hieronimus Bosch.
-Various characters within the painting are described in the piece.
-The sonata also experiments with percussive effects such as striking the piano beneath the keyboard with the sustain pedal held to create a 'sonic boom'.
+My second, four movement Sonata No.2 (Spirits of Our Age II), was inspired by the painting 'Christ Carrying the Cross' - by Hieronimus Bosch.
+Various characters within the painting are musically described in the piece.
+The sonata introduces the percussive effect of striking the piano beneath the keyboard with the sustain pedal held to create a 'sonic boom'.

 Sonata No.3 is in four movements and is based on the play between major/minor tonalities.

-Soanat No.5 is in three movements and has 'jazz' elements in the first, even though jazz is not a particular interest of mine.
+Sonata No.5 is in three movements and has 'jazzy' elements in the first, even though jazz is not a particular interest of mine (see - Now That's What I Call Jazz!).
 It also makes use of arpeggiated chords.

-The sixth sonata begins in martial fashion with cluster chords played with both forearms.
-The second and third movements are short.
+Sonata No.6 begins in a martial fashion with cluster chords played using both forearms.
+The second and third movements are somewhat shorter.

-The seventh sonata is a much lighter work than the others and makes use of ostinati patterns.
+Sonata No.7 is a much lighter work than that makes use of repeated ostinati.
 In three movements.

-The eighth sonata (Enceladus) is in three movements and is so subtitled as there are many internal stresses and strains (just like Saturn's moon that it is named after).
+Sonata No.8 (Enceladus) in three movements, is so subtitled as there are many internal stresses and strains just like Saturn's moon after which it is named.

-The ninth and most recent sonata to date is again in four movements and begins with a very strong first subject based on the tritone.
-The sonata ends with variations on the hymn known as Old Hundreth.
+Sonata No.9 is in four movements and begins with a very strong first subject based on the interval of the tritone.
+The sonata ends with variations on the hymn known as Old Hundredth.